 2% over £962 a week (or £4,167 a month).

 Payments are lower for married women or widows with a valid ‘certificate of election’ or for those who defer National Insurance because they have more than one job.

-Most self-employed people pay their Class 2 and Class 4 National Insurance contributions (NICs) through Self Assessment.
+Sole traders pay Class 2 and Class 4 National Insurance contributions (NICs).

 If you’re not receiving a wage because you’re ill or you’re unemployed and therefore cannot pay National Insurance contributions (NICs) in either case, you may be able to get National Insurance credits.